crazylion/ofxbundler/README.md

 ## Edit the OfxFile

-ofx "007"   #  download version 007 and unzip it. not support older version yet.
+ofx "007"   #  download version 007 and unzip it.
+Older version is not supported yet.

 addon "armadillu/ofxAnimatable"  #  download/update this repo to ofx